Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Plenty - Yarrambat was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Plenty - Yarrambat was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Plenty-Yarrambat, surveyed in 2016, had cultural diversity above the average with 19.9% of its population born overseas and 17.4% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 58.5%.
-This compares to 44.3% across Greater Melbourne, as of 2016.
+Plenty-Yarrambat has a higher cultural diversity than average, with 19.9% of its population born overseas and 17.4% speaking a language other than English at home.
+Christianity is the predominant religion in Plenty-Yarrambat, comprising 58.5% of the population, compared to 44.3% across Greater Melbourne.
+The top three ancestry groups in Plenty-Yarrambat are English (24.0%), Australian (23.3%), and Italian (11.2%).

 Frequently Asked Questions - Diversity